-In this Linux quick tip we will discuss changing a users (or your own) shell.
+In this Linux quick tip we will discuss changing your current and default shells.
 There was once a time when bash was the default shell on almost all Linux systems.
 That is not necessarily true anymore.
-However, after this short tutorial you will feel comfortable changing your default shell to any that you desire.
+However, after this short tutorial you will feel comfortable changing your shell to any that you desire.

-How to Check Which Shell You Are Using
+How to Find Which Shell I am Currently Using

 [savona@putor ~]$ echo $SHELL /bin/bash

-This will print the currently used shell to standard output.
+This will print the users default shell to standard output.

 List All Available Shells on Your Linux System

-Next, you will need to know which shells are available to you on current system.
+Next, you will need to know which shells are available to you on the system.
 Thankfully, most Linux systems keep a list of installed shells handy.
 Simply cat the

 /etc/shells file to see a list of installed shells.